DavidJKTofan/davidtofan.com/content/articles/cybersecurity-hospitality.md

 ### Compliance

-In terms of compliance, most often many hospitality businesses are faced with the challenge of using (or not using) Google products, especially Google Analytics or Google Fonts.
+In terms of compliance, most often many hospitality businesses are faced with the challenges of using (or not using) Google products, especially Google Analytics or Google Fonts.

 See the overview of Cloudflare's [certifications and compliance resources](https://www.cloudflare.com/trust-hub/compliance-resources/).